-Profits tax in Hong Kong is assessed and paid at company level, with no possible transfer or pooling of losses between companies of a same group.
+Profits tax in Hong Kong is assessed and paid at the company level, with no possible transfer or pooling of losses between companies of the same group.

-Besides, Hong Kong has signed double tax treaties with many jurisdictions to reduce or eliminate risks of double taxation.
+Besides, Hong Kong has signed double-tax treaties with many jurisdictions to reduce or eliminate the risks of double taxation.